coderguy1777/AITheory/README.md

-#CSW AI Theory work, done in Java.
+#CSW AI Theory work, done in Java and Python.